DrCaleusLooper/ContinuumWorks-0101-Magnus-Opus/ParallelToPerplexity/index.md

 - `character_architecture.md` — personas and symbolic mappings
 - `/resonance_dialogues/` — field-language transcripts and creative exchanges

-Parallel to Perplexity records the dream layer of ContinuumWorks — story as structure, conversation as code.
+"Parallel to Perplexity records the dream layer of ContinuumWorks with story as structure, conversation as code."